Table of Contents

 5. Version Control and Governance Skills are text files that fit naturally into version control systems, enabling review processes, rollbacks, and audit trails for AI behavior changes.

-⚙️ Practical Usage in LM-Kit.NET SDK
+Practical Usage in LM-Kit.NET SDK

-LM-Kit.NET provides a complete skill management system through the LMKit.Agents.Skills namespace:
+LM-Kit.NET provides a complete skill management system through the LMKit.Agents.Skills namespace.

 using LMKit.Agents.Skills;

-// Load a skill from a SKILL.md file
+// Load all skills from a directory

-var skill = AgentSkill.LoadFromDirectory("skills/code-review");
+var skill = registry.Get("code-review");

 Console.WriteLine($"Skill: {skill.Name}");